 Events & Projects

-With a professional production team, The Works (aka Playworks) develops and produces stage and film projects that broaden perspective on local and global communities, and often include partnerships with sponsors and co-producers.
-Click the linked titles below for more about some of the current / recent ones.
+With a professional production team, The Works (Playworks Group) develops and produces plays, film projects and special events, often ones that focus on local and global communities, and how they are connected.
+Click the links below for more information about some of them and their sponsors/co-producers.

 In the first of this developing series of documentaries about living in a daily changing world, a group of people who have experienced homelessness gathered to tell their stories and give rare access to their lives in a world that's hiding in plain sight.

-In 2019, seven people ages 73 to 95 met for 15 months to document their lives in Acting Our Age: One Century in Seven Voices, a stage-and-film documentary that traces those lives 'from then to now.'
+In 2019, seven people ages 73 to 95 met for 15 months to document their lives - and our history - in Acting Our Age: One Century in Seven Voices.
 Voices of the Pandemic (2021) is a film about seven people surviving a year like no other.
-The live event and film Using Our Voices (2022) shows how the Silents paved the way for the Boomers.
+Using Our Voices, a live event and film (2022) traces how the Silent Generation paved the way for the Boomers.
+In 2027, the series continues with a new project.
+Each of these projects is developed over the course of a year with a core group and a professional production team.

 Acting Our Age: Voices of the Harbors